KnpLabs/KnpUserBundle/Resources/doc/emails.rst

     The HTML part is set in the message only when the ``body_html`` block is not empty.

+You can view the default email templates at `FOSUserBundle:Registration:email.txt.twig` and `FOSUserBundle:Resetting:email.txt.twig`

 Using A Custom Mailer
 ---------------------